What Happens In The Brain During Observational Learning?

 Observation Versus Experience

 In a follow-up experiment, the researchers took the neurons in the ACC that connect to neurons in the BCC and blocked them from communicating with each other in the observer mice.
-In this case, the mice didn’t show fear when the tone was played.
+In this case, the mice did not show fear when the tone was played.

 When the team did the same to the mice receiving the shocks, however, the mice still feared the tone.
-They learned through experience rather than observation, and they didn’t need their ACC to extract social information.
+They learned through experience rather than observation, and they did not need their ACC to extract social information.

 Next, Dr. Tye hopes to study the role of this circuit in other types of observational learning, such as when a mouse sees another mouse perform a task or earn a reward.